Big Data in Healthcare: All You Need To Know

 2. Preventive maintenance

-Big data can be utilized for preventive maintenance of medical equipment, health tech devices, and digital assets like websites & apps, especially in an age when data security breaches are on the rise.
-In essence, big data informed preventive maintenance helps healthcare organizations reduce general costs of keeping their equipment up and running.
+Big data can be utilized for preventive maintenance of medical equipment, health tech devices, and digital assets like websites & healthcare apps, especially in an age when data security breaches are on the rise.
+In essence, big data informed preventive maintenance helps healthcare organizations reduce general costs of keeping their equipment up and running.3.
+Improve patient outcomes

 - Diagnosing and preventing cardiovascular diseases like heart attack;